fureyc/municipal-water-demand-forecasting/README.md

 *Observed daily demand and predictions from the final Ridge and XGBoost models during the April 2025–March 2026 holdout year.
 Both models track the annual cycle, while the largest discrepancies occur during abrupt increases, decreases and reversals.*

+The seasonal difference in forecast error reflects an important feature of the underlying demand series.
+Demand rises sharply into the summer, when both its level and day-to-day variability are substantially greater than during the lower-demand winter months.

-Summer remains the most difficult season in absolute terms.
+Summer is therefore the most difficult season in absolute terms.
 XGBoost's summer MAE was 1.207 MGD, compared with 0.636 MGD during winter.
 However, summer is also where the model provides some of its greatest value.
 XGBoost improved on persistence by approximately 47% during summer and by more than 48% in both July and August.

-During stable lower-demand months, previous-day persistence remains difficult to beat.
-XGBoost was slightly worse than persistence in April and March and was nearly tied in December.

 ## What the model learned